 TL;DR

 You have a 24GB VRAM GPU.
 You want a private, self-hosted AI assistant that rivals ChatGPT – no subscriptions, no data leaving your machine.
 This guide walks you through setting up Ollama (local model runtime) and OpenClaw (AI gateway with a web UI) on Windows using Docker Desktop.
-I also cover which models actually fit in 24GB, which ones don’t despite the marketing, and how to pick models for coding, reasoning, creative writing, and general use.

 Why Self-Host